Subscribe to stay updated

 That’s due to the fact that recycled plastic is around £500 more expensive per tonne than virgin plastic.

-The plastic tax will also mean more paperwork, but only for companies processing more than 10 tonnes of plastic packaging a year.
+The PPT will also mean more paperwork, but only for manufacturers or importers processing more than 10 tonnes of plastic packaging over 12 months.

 Leading up to 1 April 2022, you will need to assess your tax liability and whether your packaging meets the 30% recycled content test.